US President Biden to speak with Russia's Putin on Tuesday | DW | 04.12.2021

 Take a look at the beta version of dw.com.
 We're not done yet!
 Your opinion can help us make it better.

-The US believe Russia might attack Ukraine, while Russia hopes to stop its neighbor from joining NATO.
-The West threatened Russia with heavy sanctions.
+The US said it has evidence of a planned Russian military offensive in Ukraine, as Moscow aims to stop its neighbor from joining NATO.
+US President Joe Biden and Russia's Vladimir Putin are set to meet for virtual talks.

-Russian President Vladimir Putin and US President Joe Biden could thrash out their differences on Tuesday
+Russian President Vladimir Putin and US President Joe Biden are set to thrash out their differences on Tuesday

 US President Joe Biden will discuss Moscow's buildup of troops on the Ukrainian border with Russian President Vladimir Putin in an online meeting on Tuesday, sources on both sides have confirmed.

-Kremlin spokesman Dmitry Peskov and a US source confirmed to Reuters news agency that the video call between the two leaders will bring up Ukraine and progress on bilateral agreements between the two countries at a Geneva summit in June.
+Kremlin spokesman Dmitry Peskov and a US source told the Reuters news agency on Saturday that the video call between the two leaders will bring up Ukraine and progress on bilateral agreements made between the two countries at a Geneva summit in June.

-The White House declined to comment on the scheduling of the video call.
+The White House has declined to comment on the scheduling of the video call.

-The Reuters source also said that the online meeting will deal with strategic stability, cyber attacks and regional issues.
+The Reuters source also said the online meeting will deal with strategic stability, cyberattacks and regional issues.

-If it goes ahead, it would be the first conversation between Biden and Putin since July 9 after they met face-to-face in Geneva last June.
+If the talks go ahead, it would be the first conversation between Biden and Putin since July 9 after they met face-to-face in Geneva in June.

 Bilateral agreements to crack down on hackers could also be among the topics discussed in Tuesday's call.

 Russia hopes to pressure the US into not allowing Ukraine into being part of the NATO alliance.
-But various US and NATO diplomats told the AP news agency such demands would be a non-starter.
+But various US and NATO diplomats told The Associated Press that such demands would be a non-starter.

-US media outlets including the Washington Post and the AP reported that Russia was planning a military offensive against Ukraine in early 2022.
+US media outlets including The Washington Post and AP have reported that Russia is planning a military offensive against Ukraine in early 2022.

 "What I am doing is putting together what I believe to be, will be, the most comprehensive and meaningful set of initiatives to make it very, very difficult for Mr. Putin to go ahead and do what people are worried he may do,'' Biden said.

-While Ukraine said that 94,300 Russian troops were at its border, Moscow instead accused Kiev of amassing its own troops.
+While Ukraine has said that 94,300 Russian troops are at its border, Moscow has instead accused Kyiv of amassing its own troops.

-US-Russia relations are at one of their lowest points in decades, worsened after Russia's 2014 annexation of Crimea from Ukraine, its 2015 support for the Syrian government and accusations of meddling in US elections.
+Relations between the US and Russia are at one of their lowest points in decades, worsening since Russia's 2014 annexation of the Crimean Peninsula from Ukraine, Moscow's 2015 support for the Syrian government and accusations of meddling in US elections.

-In 2021, they soured even further when Biden accused Russia of not cracking down on cyber attacks launched from Russia which have hurt US interests.
+In 2021, relations soured even further when Biden accused Russia of not cracking down on cyberattacks launched from Russia which have hurt US interests.

 jc/dj (Reuters, AP, dpa)